score-p/scorep_plugin_uncore/README.md

 2. Invoke CMake

     Specify the path to the PAPI headers with `-DPFM_INC` if they're not in the default path.
-    Some additional papi headers are required, which are not installed by default.
+    Some additional PAPI headers are required, which are not installed by default.
-    You need to copy the following header files to your papi include directory:
+    You need to copy the following header files to your PAPI include directory:

         <papi src dir>/src/libpfm4/include